Wikipedia logo: Redesign (2010)

 The wordmark has been modified from the Hoefler Text font to the open-source Linux Libertine font, and the subtitle was no longer italicized.
-The "W" character, which was used in various other places in Wikipedia, such as the favicon, and was seen as an distinctive part of the Wikipedia brand, was stylized as crossed V's in the original logo, while the W in Linux Libertine was rendered with a single line.
+The "W" character, which was used in various other places in Wikipedia, such as the favicon, and was seen as a distinctive part of the Wikipedia brand, was stylized as crossed V's in the original logo, while the W in Linux Libertine was rendered with a single line.
 To provide the traditional appearance of the Wikipedia "W", a "crossed" W was added as an OpenType variant to the Linux Libertine font.

 Glyphs in the Wikipedia logo redesign (2010)

-For the new logo had been designed the entire surface of its globe, including puzzle pieces hidden on the non visible parts of the logo.
+For the new logo, the entire surface of its globe was designed, including puzzle pieces hidden on the non-visible parts of the logo.
 In total, there were designed 51 puzzle pieces, of which 18 were visible in the logo.
-There were 21 empty spaces left, for the missing puzzles.
+There were 21 empty spaces left, for the missing puzzle pieces.